 I have been an animal-lover all my life.
 My dog Becca, pictured below with a stick, taught me much about mutual respect and cooperation between animals and humans.
 (And how to throw large sticks!)

 I have been working with dogs in various capacities for 20 years, including helping friends train their dogs and managing a dog daycare and boarding business.
 More recently, many of these years were spent both volunteering and working at the Humane Society of Chittenden County (HSCC), including a year as the Humane Investigator and three years as the Canine Supervisor.
 I helped rescue animals in New Orleans after Hurricane Katrina and have worked with HSUS in rescuing and caring for animals involved in hoarding situations and puppy-mill seizures.
 I am a full member of the Association of Professional Dog Trainers and of the Pet Professional Guild, both of which have the mission of educating trainers and pet-owners in humane training methods.
+I am also an authorized presenter for Family Paws Parent Education, helping dog owners create safety and a lasting bond between their dogs and their new babies or toddlers.

 In addition to training shelter dogs, I took professional training under Gail Fisher, a premier clicker trainer at All Dogs Gym in NH.
 Clicker (or marker) training is a force-free, very fun and effective training method that teaches dogs to think and make "good" decisions, instead of just waiting for us to tell them what to do.
 Dogs are intelligent animals with active minds, and they will think whether or not we want them to, so it is to our benefit to channel their thinking productively.